lamesse/AMT-Project1/README.md

 #Documentation
 All the documentation is here : [http://www.lamessesoft.ch/amt](http://lamessesoft.ch/amt).
-The documentation was generate with RAML and grunt.
+The documentation was generate with apidoc-seed.

 #Folders
 ##api_JAVA